jenkinsci/analysis-core-plugin/CutomPrioritiesREADME.txt

 			You should override the method initializePriorityWarnings(), this method should be empty if using custom enum values

-	* You can create your own AbstractProjectAction to display your results in a trend graph at the Project level, if you override the createConfiguration() method you can return your own GraphConfiguration
+	* You can create your own AbstractProjectAction to display your results in a trend graph at the Project level, if you override the createConfiguration() method you can return your own GraphConfiguration.
+			Make sure you set your Enum class in the constructor, you can also set the custom BuildResultGraph to use instead of the default priority graph (this will allow your new graph type to show up in the trend graph configuration)
-	* If you create your own GraphConfiguration you can set a custom BuildResultGraph as the default graph to use
+	* If you create your own GraphConfiguration you can set a custom BuildResultGraph as the default graph to use, this will change the default Priorty graph to your custom BuildResultGraph

 NOTE: Custom priority enums do not work with the HealthAware classes yet.